-We complete an annual self-evaluation of our SEND provision and use this to develop an annual action plan to further improve our SEND provision.
+We complete an annual self-evaluation of our SEND provision and use this to develop an annual action plan to further improve it.

-We send home a parent questionnaire every year to inform our provision and school improvement plan.
+We send home a parent questionnaire every year to inform our provision and our School Improvement Plan for Inclusion.
 This is shared with all staff to support their teaching provision.